Skip to Content

 The purpose of a wrongful death lawsuit is not only to seek justice but also to provide financial relief to the surviving family members who are left to cope with the emotional and financial toll of their loss.

-3. Causation: The plaintiff must demonstrate that the defendant’s breach of duty directly caused the death of the individual.
-This requires showing a clear link between the defendant's actions and the fatal outcome.
+3. Causation: The breach of duty directly led to the individual's death.
+Plaintiffs must show a clear connection between the defendant’s actions and the fatal result.

-4. Damages: Finally, the plaintiff must provide evidence that the death has resulted in measurable damages, such as financial losses and emotional suffering.
+4. Damages: The family must show that the death resulted in measurable damages, such as lost income, medical bills, and emotional suffering.

 Who Can File a Wrongful Death Lawsuit in MI?